 I think our Adventures Resource Guide sums up the city perfectly (therefor I need not change a single word): “Luang Prabang is the splendid old capital of Laos, featuring a cluster of shimmering royal temples and remnants of the faded grandeur of the Lao Monarchy.
 The town is often described as jewel-like – tiny and compact.
 It is one of those Southeast Asian cities that most people have heard of, with preconceptions surpassed once visited.
 The unique character and charm of Luang Prabang helps to make it one of the most popular destinations in the country, with its laid-back lifestyle, numerous temples and friendly people.”

-Explore the Royal Palace Museum
+Experience Laos through the Royal Palace Museum

 Learn a bit about the history of your host country as you spend an hour or two checking out the Royal Palace Museum.
 The museum is the former royal residence and also the only time I ever recall being barefoot at a museum, as you’re not allowed to wear shoes inside the museum!
 Apart from the Royal Museum, other Wats (temples) like Wat Xieng Thong, Wat Long Khoun and Wat Wisunarat are also worth visiting.